accordproject/ergo/CONTRIBUTING.md

 Before you submit your issue search the archive, maybe your question was already answered.

-If your issue appears to be a bug, and hasn't been reported, open a new issue.
+If your issue appears to be a bug and hasn't been reported, open a new issue.
 Help us to maximize the effort we can spend fixing issues and adding new features, by not reporting duplicate issues.

-The "[new issue][github-new-issue]" form contains a number of prompts that you should fill out to make it easier to understand and categorize the issue.
+The "[new issue][github-new-issue]" form contains several prompts that you should fill out to make it easier to understand and categorize the issue.

 **If you get help, help others.
 Good karma rulez!**